MechanicalRock/mechanicalrock.github.io/_posts/2019-07-07-inception-pipelines-pt7.markdown

 These are the bits you'll need before we get started:

 1. An AWS Account to host your [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) events.
-Typically this is your Security/Audit account but you can do all of this in the same account.
+Typically, this is your Security/Audit account, but you can do all of this in the same account.
 2. [AWS Organizations](https://aws.amazon.com/organizations/) enabled on your account.
 3. An Inception Pipeline deployed into your Security/Audit account.
 We'll cover this in the next section below.